hadealahmad/streamclipper/REFACTOR_STATUS.md

 ## Remaining ❌

 ### 1. CLI Module Extraction
-The main CLI logic (~365 lines) remains in `clipper.py`.

-**Original Plan**: Extract into:
-- `src/cli/parser.py` - Argument parsing
-- `src/cli/commands.py` - Command classes
-- `src/cli/workflows.py` - Workflow orchestration

-**Current Status**: The CLI module directory exists but is empty (only `__init__.py`).

-**Why Not Done**: Extracting and refactoring the CLI would require significant restructuring of the workflow logic and extensive testing.
-The current monolithic `clipper.py` serves as a working entry point while the feature modules are properly organized.
+**Status**: NOT PLANNED

+The CLI logic will remain in `clipper.py` as the main entry point.
+Extracting it would require significant restructuring with limited benefit, so we keep the working CLI in place.

 ### 2. Update `clipper.py` to Use New Modules ✅
 **Status**: COMPLETED